Reference | Managing containerized execution configurations for standard compute or (GPU) accelerated compute#

 Dataiku provides certain default configurations according to your elastic AI quota.
 However, the space admin can create specific configurations by clicking + Add Configuration in the following situations:

 • Create a configuration larger than the default options.
-This can be the case if you have purchased compute credits that enables to access compute above your elastic AI quota.
+This can be the case if you have purchased Multi-Purpose Credits that enables to access compute above your elastic AI quota.

 • Restrict access to certain configurations to specific user groups.
 To do that, set Usable by to Allowed, and then select the allowed groups.
 Note that the default configurations have no restrictions.